neuralpain/oneclickwinrar/doc/README.txt

 There are two types of customization:

-  1. Partial customization   which is either custom licensing, or custom install
+  1. Partial customization, which is either custom licensing, or custom install
-  2. Complete customization  which is both custom licensing and install
+  2. Complete customization, which is both custom licensing and install

 There are five (5) parts to the customization process:

-  - `licensee`       This is "you" or whatever name you want to use
-  - `license_type`   The description of license that you want to install
-  - `architecture`   The architecture of the WinRAR executable (eg. x64, x32)
+  `licensee`      - This is "you" or whatever name you want to use `license_type`  - The description of license that you want to install `architecture`  - The architecture of the WinRAR executable (eg. x64, x32) `version`       - The version of the WinRAR executable without any periods
-  - `version`        The version of the WinRAR executable without any periods `"."` (eg. 590, 701).
+                    `"."` (eg. 590, 701).
 This is optional.
-  - `tags`           These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
+  `tags`          - These are additional tags, usually
+                    found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
 This is optional.

 <!> WARNING <!>